-The visibility and temperature output is determined for all the simulation variants.
-The output has been analysed by so called 'slice-files' in FDS, that represent a cross section at 1.5 metres height (a person's head height).
-An example of the assessment on the visibility in the first simulation model is shown in Fig. 5 for 10 metres visibility and in Fig. 6 for 6.23 metres visibility.
-Both figures show the visibility in the room at the moment it reaches its assessment criterion.
+The visibility and temperature output is defined for all the simulation variants.
+The output is judged by analysing so called 'slice-files' in FDS that represent a cross section at 1.5 metres height (a person's head height).
+An example of the judgement on the first simulation model is shown in figure for the 5 and in figure 6 for the 6.23 metre soot visibility criteria.